-The 2018 Painkiller Cup will take place on Saturday, January 20th.
+The 2019 Painkiller Cup will take place on Saturday, January 18th.
 The race, a 14-mile downwind run from Trellis Bay to White Bay, Jost Van Dyke, is open to any team comprising three racers, at least one of which must be female.

-Race starts in shallow water at the mouth of Trellis Bay.
+The Painkiller Cup race starts in shallow water at the mouth of Trellis Bay.
 SUP racers must switch off their board on a predetermined rotation which is provided to the organizers at registration.
 The paddle time per racer is 25-minutes.
 There is no need to switch racers once your team has entered White Bay.

 It is recommended that each SUP team have their own safety boat.